Revision 23-2; April 28, 2023

 What if I missed the time frame for requesting an appeal?

-What if I do not attend the hearing?
+What if I missed my hearing?

 Do I have to attend in person?